Dishwasher Not Cleaning The Top Rack? This Might Be Why

 If your dishwasher is not cleaning the top rack, there’s a good chance you have low water pressure, the sprayer arm is broken or clogged, the actuator isn’t working properly, or your dishwasher is dirty.

 Why trust us?
-This article was written in collaboration with James Blackford, our appliance repair expert.
-James has over 16 years of experience as an appliance technician, works as a Master Technician for SquareTrade, and runs his own appliance repair company.
+This article was written by Craig Anderson and James Blackford.
+Craig has helped thousands of other homeowners repair their appliances for over 6 years.
+James is one of our resident appliance experts, with over 16 years of experience as an appliance technician, he currently works as a Master Technician for SquareTrade, and runs his own appliance repair company.

 Why Your Dishwasher Isn’t Cleaning The Top Rack